Motor racing-Wolff casts doubt on Hamilton future, both to shun FIA gala | Sports-Games

 Lewis Hamilton may never get over the pain of being 'robbed' of a record eighth Formula One title, Mercedes team boss Toto Wolff said on Thursday in comments that raised doubts about the driver's future in the sport.

-The Austrian, speaking to reporters for the first time since Sunday's race in Abu Dhabi and after Mercedes had dropped plans to appeal, said he and Hamilton would not be attending the governing FIA's gala awards in Paris that evening.
-Attendance is mandatory for the top three drivers in the championship, with Mercedes also winning the constructors' title for an unprecedented eighth year in a row.
+Lewis Hamilton may never get over the pain of being 'robbed' of a record eighth Formula One title, Mercedes team boss Toto Wolff said on Thursday in comments that raised doubts about the driver's future in the sport.
+The Austrian, speaking to reporters for the first time since Sunday's race in Abu Dhabi and after Mercedes dropped plans to appeal, said he and Hamilton would not be attending the FIA's gala awards in Paris that evening.

 "I would very much hope Lewis continues racing because he is the greatest driver of all time," he said.
 "As a racer his heart will say I need to continue because he's at the peak of his game," he added.
 "But we have to overcome the pain that was caused upon him on Sunday.
 He is a man with clear values."

-Wolff said Mercedes technical head James Allison would be in Paris to collect the trophy.
+Mercedes won the constructors' title for an unprecedented eighth year in a row and Wolff said technical head James Allison would be in Paris to collect the trophy on behalf of all the workforce.
 "I won't be there because of my loyalty to Lewis and because of my own personal integrity," he said.

+Wolff was confident Mercedes could have won a legal battle but there was "a difference between right and obtaining justice."
+He said every decision was taken with Hamilton.

+"It was tremendously hard for him and for us as a team to withdraw the appeal, because we were wronged," he added.
+"My soul and my heart cries with every bone that this should have been judged in the right way."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)